Krillh/Airzlinshire/Majel/Majel Dictionary.md

 ## Word Forms

 #### 'R' Form
 The 'R' form is the root form of the word.
 It is the form used in nouns and has no extra ending [[Composite Words]] are made using root forms.
 In the dictionary, only the root form is spelled out.
-Only the other forms' definitions are given because they
+Only the other forms' definitions are given, the spelling in implied.
 #### 'V' Form
 The 'V' form is the verb form.
 It is made by adding 'vo' (meaning: action) to the end of a root.
 The verb form of a root is often the action associated with it's root, but not always.
 #### 'A' Form
 The 'A' form is the adjective form.
 It is made by adding 'to' (meaning: aspect) to the end of a root.
 The verb form is often derived from the verb form of that root, usually describing the main aspect of the verb form's action.
+In practice, the definitions of adjectives may not match 100%, as they are used for both nouns and verbs.
+Though, there's sometimes two definitions to reconcile this.
+And when it still doesn't make sense, it usually means that the subject was/is in a state whi